vapourismo/luwra/README.md

 A header-only C++ library which provides a Lua wrapper with minimal overhead.

 ## Usage
 Most of Luwra's features are based on template specialization.
 If you are not familiar with templates in C++, I highly recommend you inform yourself about them.
 Otherwise the following examples will have no use to you.

 ### Types
 A template `Value<T>` exists to capsulate push and check mechanisms for a type `T`.
-Default specializations are implemented for `lua_Integer`, `lua_Number`, `bool`, `const char*`, `std::string`, `Arbitrary` and `U&` where `U` is any type with a static field `const char* MetatableName` and a meta table registered with that name.
+Default specializations are implemented for C/C++ numeric types, `bool`, `const char*`, `std::string`, `Arbitrary` and `U&` where `U` is any type with a static field `const char* MetatableName` and a meta table registered with that name.

 The `Arbitrary` struct symbolizes any value on the stack.
 Instances of `Arbitrary` can be seen as references to an index on an execution stack.
 Note, these kind of references are only valid as long as their referenced value exists at the given index on the given stack.

 The `Value<U&>` specialization is designated to the instantiation and reference of  a user data type `U`.

 Any template specialization of `Value` which is expected to work with Luwra must provide a compatible interface:

 ```c++
 template <>